digital-asset/daml/language-support/ts/codegen/README.md

 Usage: daml2ts DAR-FILE -o DIR
   Generate TypeScript bindings from a DAR
 ```
-somehere in this resository.
+somewhere in this repository.
 The `DAR-FILE` is the DAR for which you want to
 generate the TypeScript interface.  `daml2ts` will generate interfaces for
 all DALFs in that DAR.
 The output will be written into the directory `DIR`
 you specify via the `-o` option.